VitalinaKuzmenko/Limited-Edition-Bricks-Hub/README.md

 # Limited Edition Bricks Hub

 Your gateway to exclusive LEGO sets, where you can explore and pre-order unique LEGO creations.
-This page was created for educational purposes.
+This is a full-stack project created for educational purposes and driven by a passion for LEGO.

 ## 📡 Technologies used